Nick Park: Career

-In 1985, Park joined the staff of Aardman Animations in Bristol, where he worked as an animator on commercial products (including the music video for Peter Gabriel's "Sledgehammer", where he worked on the dance scene involving oven-ready chickens).
+In 1985, Park joined the staff of Aardman Animations in Bristol, where he worked as an animator on commercial products (including the dance scene involving oven-ready chickens for the music video for Peter Gabriel's "Sledgehammer").
 He also had a part in animating the Penny cartoons from the first season of Pee-wee's Playhouse, which featured Paul Reubens as his character Pee-wee Herman.

-Along with all this, he had finally completed A Grand Day Out, and with that in post production, he made Creature Comforts as his contribution to a series of shorts called "Lip Synch".
+Along with all this, he had finally completed A Grand Day Out, and with that in post-production, he made Creature Comforts as his contribution to a series of shorts called "Lip Synch".
 Creature Comforts matched animated zoo animals with a soundtrack of people talking about their homes.
 The two films were nominated for a host of awards.
-A Grand Day Out beat Creature Comforts for the BAFTA Award, but it was Creature Comforts that won Park his first Oscar.
+A Grand Day Out won the first BAFTA Award, and Creature Comforts won his first Academy Award.

 In 1990, Park worked alongside advertising agency GGK to develop a series of highly acclaimed television advertisements for the "Heat Electric" campaign.
 The Creature Comforts advertisements are now regarded as among the best advertisements ever shown on British television, as voted (independently) by viewers of the United Kingdom's main commercial channels ITV and Channel 4.

-Two more Wallace and Gromit shorts, The Wrong Trousers (1993) and A Close Shave (1995), followed, both winning Oscars.
+Two more Wallace and Gromit shorts, The Wrong Trousers (1993) and A Close Shave (1995), followed, both winning Academy Awards.
 He then made his first feature-length film, Chicken Run (2000), co-directed with Aardman founder Peter Lord.
 He also supervised a new series of Creature Comforts films for British television in 2003.

-His second theatrical feature-length film and first Wallace and Gromit feature, Wallace & Gromit: The Curse of the Were-Rabbit, was released on 5 October 2005, and won Best Animated Feature Oscar at the 78th Academy Awards, 6 March 2006.
+His second theatrical feature-length film and first Wallace and Gromit feature, Wallace & Gromit: The Curse of the Were-Rabbit, was released on 5 October 2005, and on 6 March 2006 it won the Academy Award for Best Animated Feature at the 78th Academy Awards.

 On 10 October 2005, a fire gutted one of Aardman Animations' archive warehouses.
 The fire resulted in the loss of some of Park's creations, including the models and sets used in the movie Chicken Run.
 Some of the original Wallace and Gromit models and sets, as well as the master prints of the finished films, were elsewhere and survived.

 In 2007 and 2008, Park's work included a United States version of Creature Comforts, a weekly television series that was on CBS every Monday evening at 8 pm ET.
 In the series, Americans were interviewed about a range of subjects.
 The interviews were lip-synced to Aardman animal characters.